Let's see in detail what you can set in the Navigation tab of the Divi theme options.

 - The Navigation > General Settings sub-tab

-Advertisement: This article contains affiliate links that you will easily recognize.
+Announcement: this article contains affiliate links that you will easily recognize.
 The classic links are in purple and sponsored links are in pink.

 1 - The Pages > Navigation sub-tab

-- Home link: This option adds a link to your home page, however, if you have set your home page in the Appearance > Customize > Static home page tab, this will create a duplicate.
+- Home Link: This option adds a link to your home page, however, if you have set your home page in the Appearance > Customize > Static Home Page tab, this will create a duplicate.

 - Save: of course, once you have made your changes, don't forget to save them.